 When it comes to storytelling marketing, there are many ways to develop stories you can tell.
 Let’s look at a list of some of the best and most common types of stories used in marketing to get your creative juices flowing.

-The brand talks about the history of your brand and why you came into fruition in the first place.
+The brand talks about the history of your brand and why you came to fruition in the first place.
 This type of story can showcase the journey of the founder, explain the evolution of the brand, share the values of your company, talk about your brand mission, or spotlight the important people in your brand’s organization.

 Many people want to know about the stories behind the products and services that brands offer, which is especially important if you’re charging a premium for your offerings.